expo/expo/docs/pages/build-reference/build-configuration.md

 }
 ```

-If you have bare project it will look a bit dfferent'.
+If you have a bare project, it will look a bit different.

 This is your EAS Build configuration.
 It defines two build profiles named `release` and `development` (you can have multiple build profiles like `release`, `debug`, `testing`, etc.) for each platform.
 If you want to learn more about `eas.json` see the [Configuration with eas.json](/build/eas-json.md) page.